Chipotle Mexican Grill: Lawsuits

 In November 2016, three men filed a class-action lawsuit against Chipotle alleging that a burrito was listed as containing only 300 calories, when in fact it contained more.
-They are seeking "unspecified damages and for an injunction against the company to prevent it from posting what it calls misleading information on its food."
+They are seeking "unspecified damages and for an injunction against the company to prevent it from posting what it calls misleading information on its food".

-In January 2020 the company received a $1.3 million fine from the state of Massachusetts for 13,000 child labor violations.
+In January 2020, the company was fined $1.3 million by the state of Massachusetts for 13,000 child labor violations.

 Labor issues and unionization

-In May 2019, Chipotle was in the news for having dismissed a manager who had been falsely accused of racism.
-In June 2022, Chipotle closed a Maine restaurant whose staff was trying to unionize, ostensibly due to staffing difficulties.
+In May 2019, Chipotle was in the news for having dismissed a manager in St. Paul, Minnesota, who had been falsely accused of racism.

+In December 2019, the office of the general counsel of the National Labor Relations Board (NLRB), Peter Robb, filed a complaint against Chipotle, accusing the company of firing a worker in New York City in retaliation for trying to organize a union, as well as alleging that a manager in Manhattan threatened to fire workers if they engaged in protected union activities, implying they could even face physical violence as a result.

+In July 2022, Chipotle closed a store in Augusta, Maine, whose staff was trying to unionize, ostensibly due to staffing difficulties.
+In November 2022, the NLRB issued a complaint against Chipotle, accusing the company of illegally closing the Augusta store and blackballing the employees at the store in violation of the National Labor Relations Act.

 In August 2022, a restaurant in Lansing, Michigan, became the chain's first location to vote to unionize with the International Brotherhood of Teamsters.
-This follows an attempt by workers at a store in Augusta, Maine, trying to do the same under Chipotle United in June.

 At multiple points in 2022, various outlets highlighted Chipotle as an example of a restaurant chain investing in robotics and automation via Chippy, an autonomous kitchen assistant made by Miso Robotics.